copreus/bloxybet-giveaway-joiner/README.md

 ```
 https://replit.com/@gusto20000/bloxybet-giveaway-joiner
 ```
-Or download the repl and upload it to a new repl from here.
+Or download the repl using the link below and upload it to a new repl from here.
 This is RECOMMENDED
 ```
 https://replit.com/@gusto20000/bloxybet-giveaway-joiner.zip
 ```